 Great news!
 After a ten year absence deckchairs are back again in Blackpool this summer!
 Hire one for a traditional afternoon out on the beach or promenade.
 Find them at the northern side of Central Pier.

 Local businessman, Andrew Beaumont, saw the potential in a summer of staycation holidays.
-He has leased a section of the Promenade from Blackpool Council to operate his deckchair business.
+In 2021 he leased a section of the Promenade from Blackpool Council to operate his deckchair business.

 Andrew and his family operate their business of 500 deckchairs and windbreaks from the section of the Promenade between Central Pier and the RNLI station.

 Beach-goers can pick chairs with the traditional blue and white or red and white stripes.
 There are also some with tangerine stripes – to match the town’s football club colours.

 With prices starting from £3 for a day’s hire there’s no better way to soak up a sunny day in Blackpool.
 They’re available to hire every day, weather permitting.

 Did you know?
 In the United States, an early patent for a folding chair was by John Cham in 1855.
 Folding wooden chairs with woven or cane seats and backs, of the type now known in the UK as “steamer chairs”, began to be used on ocean liner decks from about the 1860s, and were known at the time as “deck chairs”.

 Andrew from Blackpool Deckchairs said: “Back in the 80s and 90s I spent many years hiring out deckchairs in the Blackpool.
 They were very much a part of my childhood and working life so it’s great for me to be able to take a trip down memory lane.
 In 1989 as a 16-year-old it was my first job, in between leaving school and preparing to go back for A-levels.

 “It’s great that Blackpool Council has given me the opportunity to re-introduce the deckchair to Blackpool sands.
 They’ve had a really positive response from locals and visitors.”